 The development of these codes of practice will require consideration of the standards and guidelines by the Animal Welfare Advisory Committee (AWAC), as such a date on which the codes of practice will commence is unknown at this time.

-Animal Health Australia has developed information to help our members and other stakeholders remain informed about the development of the Australian Animal Welfare Standards and Guidelines for Sheep.
+Animal Health Australia developed a series of common questions and answers to help our members and other stakeholders remain informed during the development of the Australian Animal Welfare Standards and Guidelines for Sheep.

-Page Updated: 22 June 2016
+Page Updated: 12 July 2016